-The origin makes multiple calls to the storage for manifest and sample indexes to find and retrieve the samples it needs to create the output.
-When the source content is large, the content index will also be large and without caching there will be significantly more requests, increasing the overall latency of the response.
+The origin makes multiple calls to the storage for manifest and sample indexes to find, and retrieve the samples it needs to create the output.
+When the source content is large, the content index will also be large.
+Without caching there will be significantly more requests increasing the overall latency of the response.

 By utilizing a local cache populated with additional index files made from the stored content, it is possible to significantly reduce the number of requests.
 This leads to both a reduction in fragment latency and an increase in throughput.
 An additional benefit would be a reduction in CPU usage on the origin server.

 Schematically this looks likes the following:

 cdns -> shield-cache -> origin -> storage-cache -> (http) storage